DalbergDataInsights/react-components/README.md

 - options - list of iToggleButtonOption objects with at least value, possibly name and active boolean

+### Toggle Button Props Passthrough

+- group - root component (div)
+- button - option (button)
+- click - css of the clicked button (merge with button)
+- point - css of the pointed button (merge with button)

 ### Toggle Button Example

 ```jsx